zowe/docs-site/docs/user-guide/configuring-zowe-via-jcl.md

 Edit and submit the job `SZWESAMP(ZWEGENER)` to validate the contents of your `zowe.yaml` before resolving the `JCL templates` and placing the resulting JCL into a separate data set created by the job ZWEGENER.
 The location is specified in `zowe.setup.dataset.jcllib`.

-When the JCL is prepared, the following jobs can be submitted to perform the following instance configuration actions:
+When the JCL is prepared, the following jobs can be submitted to perform the following instance configuration actions.
+In addition to core JCL samples, you can also customize JCL samples for various keyring setup options according to your security manager.

+* For sample JCLs corresponding to core tasks, see the table [Core Tasks](#core-tasks).
+* For sample JCLs corresponding to keyring tsks, see the section [Keyring Tasks](#keyring-tasks) later in this article.
+* For JCL samples if you are using VSAM as your storage solution for the Caching service, see the table corresponding to [(Optional) Caching Service VSAM Task](#optional-caching-service-vsam-task).

-## Core task
+## Core Tasks

 | Task | Description | Sample JCL|
 |------|-------------|-----------|
 |Create Instance Datasets | <br />**Purpose:**<br /> Create datasets for Zowe's PARMLIB content and non-ZFS extension content for a given Zowe Instance <br /> **Action:**<br /> 1) Allocate the PDSE FB80 dataset with at least 15 tracks named from Zowe parameter `zowe.setup.dataset.parmlib`<br/>2) Allocate the PDSE FB80 dataset with at least 30 tracks named from Zowe parameter `zowe.setup.dataset.authPluginLib`<br/>3) Copy the member `ZWESIP00` from `zowe.setup.dataset.prefix.SZWESAMP` into `zowe.setup.dataset.parmlib` | [ZWEIMVS](https://github.com/zowe/zowe-install-packaging/tree/feature/v3/jcl/files/SZWESAMP/ZWEIMVS)